 Are you prepared for your next product roadmap presentation?
+How are you planning to run better product roadmap presentations?
 As product managers, the product roadmap is at the core of everything we do.
 It is a living document that sheds light on what’s happening today, tomorrow, and in the future.
 The product roadmap is a key point of reference to keep product strategy, business objectives, and execution aligned.
 When properly shared and evangelized across an organization, a product roadmap can unite, motivate, and align cross-departmental teams to achieve more.
 And the first step to evangelizing your product roadmap across your organization is getting it out there for all to see.

 Today we look at a few simple tips for product roadmap presentations.
 We hope these will help ensure your next product roadmap presentation is well received by other internal teams.